 This will not be a ‘normal’ taxi ride.

-My escort across Somaliland, and the driver and I, passed the desert journey listening to music and chewing qat, a mild but legal narcotic.
+My escort across Somaliland, along with the driver and I, passed the hot desert journey listening to music and chewing qat, a mild but legal narcotic.

 Our destination was an isolated site of prehistoric cave art.

-Recently discovered in 2002 by French archaeologists, Laas Geel has become one of the world’s greatest prehistoric art sites.
+Discovered in 2002 by French archaeologists, Laas Geel is one of the world’s greatest prehistoric art sites.

-These cave paintings are in stunning condition – particularly since they’re exposed to the air; colors remain vivid.
+These cave paintings are in stunning condition, particularly since they’re exposed to the air; the colors remain vivid.

 Laas Geel in Somali, means “Camels Waterhole”, and is named after two rivers below the caves that once merged (but have since run dry) as desert surrounds the granite humps sheltering this ancient cave art.

 There are 20 caves at Laas Geel

 And the most important cave (number 1) has about 350 images across rock ceilings and walls.